TimJay/DeAspect/README.md

 The workflow looks as follows:

-1. A new menu entry “DeAspect current selection” is added in the Library menu.
+1. A new menu entry "DeAspect current selection" is added in the Library menu.
 2. If the entry is called without a selection, nothing happens.
-3. If the entry is called with a selection, the selected photos will be passed to `exiftool -AspectRatio=”” -AspectFrame=”0 0 0 0″ -DefaultCropOrigin=”” -DefaultCropSize=”” -CroppedImageWidth=”WIDTH” -CroppedImageHeight=”HEIGHT” -o “NEW” “ORIG”`
+3. If the entry is called with a selection, the selected photos will be passed to `exiftool -AspectRatio="" -AspectFrame="0 0 0 0″ -DefaultCropOrigin="" -DefaultCropSize="" -CroppedImageWidth="WIDTH" -CroppedImageHeight="HEIGHT" -o "NEW" "ORIG"`
 4. The newly created file NEW is then imported and stacked on top of the original photo.
 5. As a manual step, the previews should be re-rendered for the new files.